thanhnc1308/NCTSocial/README.md

-# A social media app built with Node.js, ReactJS, MongoDB, Socket.IO
+# A simple social media app built with Node.js, ReactJS, MongoDB, Socket.IO
+## Main features
+- CRUD posts
+- Like and comment on a post
+- Follow an user
+- Realtime chat with image uploading
+- Check online users